-The oldest gay bar in Grand Rapids (and one of the oldest in the state) is the Apartment Lounge (33 Sheldon Ave.), a no-attitude, easy-going neighborhood bar that's been going strong since the early 1970s and is right in the middle of downtown, by local theaters and hotels and right beside Veterans Memorial Park.
-It's easy to walk among any of the three gay bars, as they're all within walking distance of one another as well as a number of other inviting restaurants, coffee bars, and mainstream bars downtown.
+The oldest gay bar in Grand Rapids (and one of the oldest in the state) is the Apartment Lounge, on Sheldon Avenue, a no-attitude, easy-going neighborhood bar that's been going strong since the early 1970s and is right in the middle of downtown, by local theaters and hotels and right beside Veterans Memorial Park.
+It's easy to walk among any of the three gay bars, as they're all within walking distance of one another as well as several other inviting restaurants, coffee bars, and mainstream bars downtown.

-Grand Rapids has built quite a reputation in recent years for its number and variety of high-quality craft breweries—if you're a fan of strong, interesting beer and tasty pub fare, consider some of these lively and quite gay-friendly venues, such as HopCat (25 Ionia Ave.
-SW), which is set in a beautiful old building that's rich with character and serves a tremendous variety of beers as well as tasty comfort chow—HopCat also has branches in Ann Arbor, Detroit, East Lansing, and the Broad Ripple neighborhood of Indianapolis.
+Grand Rapids has built quite a reputation in recent years for its number and variety of high-quality craft breweries—if you're a fan of strong, interesting beer and tasty pub fare, consider some of these lively and quite gay-friendly venues, such as HopCat, on Ionia Ave.
+SW, which is set in a beautiful old building that's rich with character and serves a tremendous variety of beers as well as tasty comfort chow—HopCat also has branches in Ann Arbor, Detroit, East Lansing, and the Broad Ripple neighborhood of Indianapolis.

-Another excellent craft brewery in town is Founders Brewing Co.
-(235 Grandville Ave.
-SW), which is as popular for its first-rate beer (try the Oak-Age Rye Ipa) as for live music and hefty sandwiches.
+Another excellent craft brewery in town is Founders Brewing Co., located on Grandville Ave.
+SW, which is as popular for its first-rate beer (try the Oak-Age Rye Ipa) as for its live music and hefty sandwiches.

-Cafe culture is alive and well in Grand Rapids, with the quirky Sparrows Coffee Tea & Newsstand (1035 Wealthy St. SE), which attracts an eclectic and loyal crowd thanks to its high-quality java and teas, delicious pastries, and extensive selection of periodicals—it's open from very early in the morning until late at night (the hours are a bit shorter in summer).
-Also check out Madcap Coffee (98 Monroe Center St. NW), which isn't open quite as late (till about 7 pm most nights) but is a highly respected artisan roaster pouring some of the best coffee in the state.
+Cafe culture is alive and well in Grand Rapids, with the quirky Sparrows Coffee Tea & Newsstand on Wealthy St. SE, which attracts an eclectic and loyal crowd thanks to its high-quality java and teas, delicious pastries, and extensive selection of periodicals—it's open from very early in the morning until late at night (the hours are a bit shorter in summer).
+Also check out Madcap Coffee at Monroe Center Street NW, which isn't open quite as late (till about 7 p.m. most nights) but is a highly respected artisan roaster pouring some of the best coffee in the state.